 I know this sounds strange, but sometimes, when I was too tired to get up and even the promise of hot coffee wasn’t enough, I would pinch and roll each toe between my fingers for a few seconds.
 Somehow a quick little foot massage helped drag me into consciousness.
-(Maybe I’ll get my sis, founder at Green Leaf Acupuncture, to chime in on how this works in a future post.)

 4. Do it (almost) every day.

-For the first two years, I thought I was going easy on myself by only getting up early to write every other day.
+For the first year, I thought I was going easy on myself by only getting up early to write every other day.
 What I know now is that it is actually much harder to do every other day.
 Do it every day, or at least every workday.
 Just put it in your head that this is how you start workdays.
 It will be a drag at first, but eventually you will adjust.
 It will get easier.
 I struggled terribly with early mornings until I started waking up at 5am six days a week.
 I know, it sounds counterintuitive, but it’s easier to settle into it if you do it (almost) every day.
 (For the record, I’m a big believer in having one or two mornings a week to sleep in.
 It gives you something to look forward to, and it’s oh so sweet when you’re waking up so early every other morning.
 Trying to wake up at 5am every morning for ever will just lead to burn out.)

 5. Establish a routine.